 “The Spiritual tour took me into the hidden spiritual spaces off Istanbul's main drag, Istiklal.
 The tour was like having a good friend with a deep knowledge of the area showing you the sites.
 Deeply informative, but just casual enough that it was also thoroughly enjoyable.
 I look forward to discovering more about the many layers of Istanbul and highly recommend the Istanbul Tour Studio.”
 Read more on Tripadvisor.

-- Venetian and Genoese: Pera was home to Catholic Venetian and Genoese immigrants referred as “Levant” meaning “Eastern” in French.
+- Pera was historically home to Catholic Venetian and Genoese immigrants referred to as “Levant” meaning “Eastern” in French.
 The Levant culture left its mark in the architectural façade of this area.
 Many of the monuments and landmarks carry the traces of this culture.

-- From Spain to Constantinople: Sephardic Jews were another society who played an important role in the development of culture and business of Pera area.
+- From Spain to Constantinople: Sephardic Jews were another community that played an important role in the development of Pera’s culture and business.

 - Ottoman Turks of Istanbul: Needless to say, Turks have also been permanent residents of the city since 1453 and they added to the richness of the area through their Muslim traditions and culinary culture.

-- Galata Mevlevihanesi (with an option to watch a Whirling Dervishes ceremony)
+- A Sufi Order at Galata Mevlevihanesi (with an option to watch a Whirling Dervishes ceremony depending on the day)